 Virtual Research Communities (VRCs) is a new concept in the EGI-InSPIRE user communities' organization.
 The middleware developed so far is predominantly relying on a separation of users through various Virtual Organizations (VOs).
 VRC management is a complex duty for which appropriate support tools still need to be developed.
-In particular, integrated tools to provide vision of the whole VRC activity and facilitate its administration are needed.
+In particular, integrated tools are needed to provide a VRC-wise vision of the activity and facilitate the VRC administration, help VOs of the community to mutualise efforts and leverage common tools to avoid duplicating efforts.